Mund/Zunge

 Grey or greyish-yellow Ambros.
 6 C

 Grey-green Nat-s.
 6 C or Nat-p.
-6 C. A thick grey-green coating may suggest severe constipation. drainage remedies, including Senna 6 C and increase water intake to
+6 C. A thick grey-green coating may suggest severe constipation. drainage remedies, including Senna 6 C and increase water intake to 2 litres daily minimum.

 Yellow thick, dirty coating Chel.
 30 C if a liver problem is suspected.
-Consider Rhus-t., Kali-bi. or Spig., all in a 6 C potency.
+Consider Rhus-t.
+Kali-bi. or Spig. all in a 6 C potency.

 Multicoloured Lach.
 6 C